Durham Shared Streets Pilot Project

 Where can I help with or give input on Shared Streets?

+If your street has been selected for Shared Streets, you can volunteer to be a street Champion.
 A Street Champion is a resident near or on one of the Shared Streets who can help monitor the program, such as making sure street signs remain in place.
 To request to be a Street Champion for your Shared Street, please contact firstname.lastname@example.org

 To request a Shared Street in your neighborhood, please send a request via email to email@example.com.
 In your request, please include your address, the street requested, the endpoints of the Shared Street, if you or someone on your street has interest in being Street Champion, and any proposed activities that you could see take place on the street.